PrivaLog: a privacy-aware logic programming language: Generation of a SecreC program

-In this section, we describe how a Datalog program is being transformed to SecreC code.
-Instead of using SecreC formal syntax directly, we describe the resulting program in terms of \emph{SecreC core language}, so that the result of this section would be relevant if SecreC syntax undergoes some changes.
+In this section, we describe how a typed $\mu$-PrivaLog program is transformed to a SecreC program.
+We describe the resulting program in terms of \emph{SecreC core language} described in Section~\ref{sec:secrec}.